Last updated: February 2023

 Installation & Maintenance

-The RC Wave, like the rest of Haverland’s electric radiators, is suitable for DIY installation: you just fix the brackets to the wall, lift the radiator onto the brackets and plug the radiator into a nearby socket.
-I have to confess to not having tried this: the management are still reluctant to let me drill holes in our office walls.
-However, it looks simple enough in the video.
-Lifting the radiator onto the brackets would ideally be a two-person job, if you’ve got someone to hand: at 15.5kg, I found the radiator pretty heavy.
+The RC Wave, like the rest of Haverland’s electric radiators, is suitable for DIY installation: just fix the brackets to the wall, lift the radiator onto the brackets and plug the radiator into a nearby socket.
+Lifting the radiator onto the brackets would ideally be a two-person job, if you’ve got someone to hand: at 11.8kg, I found the radiator pretty heavy.

 The radiator is also suitable for fitting freestanding if you don’t want to install it permanently.
 To do this you need to purchase the radiator with a set of feet.
 The feet simply screw onto the base, allowing you to reposition the radiator according to your needs.

-The RC Wave is an exceptionally low maintenance heating appliance: it does not burn fuels so it does not need servicing; it does not contain fluids so it never leaks and does not need bleeding.
+The RC Wave is an exceptionally low maintenance heating appliance: it doesn’t burn fuels so it doesn’t need servicing, and due to its dry thermal element there’s no risk of leaking.
 All you need to do is keep it clean.
 One downside to choosing a designer heating product is that the shiny white coat shows the dust quite easily.
-In the same way a white sports car will need to be washed more regularly than a silver hatchback, the RC Wave certainly has more to benefit from a quick rub with a duster than your ordinary common-or-garden radiator.
-However, this is easy to do – 10 seconds with a dry cloth was all I needed to have our stockroom model looking good as new again.
+However, all it takes is 10 seconds with a dry cloth to keep it looking as good as new.

 It’s all well and good marketing a product as an energy efficient radiator that heats up quickly – but what exactly does that mean?
 When it comes to gauging a products’ efficiency, words can only tell you so much; sometimes, there’s no substitute for statistics.
 That’s why I decided the best way to review the RC Wave’s heat output would be to put it to the test – literally, with a couple of experiments designed to answer those all important questions…